skarph/PlanetBall/README.md

 #### OVERVIEW:
 A golf game.
 A player must combine all 'balls' on screen in order to win.
-Balls are naturally attracted to eachother, and may start orbits around eachother.
+Balls are naturally attracted to each other, and may start orbits around each other.
 Players can click/touch on the screen to create gravity wells to which the balls are attracted to.
 Lower time spent using/creating these wells will result in a higher score.